neonabuko/resistance-social-network/README.md

 > The empire continues its relentless struggle to conquer the galaxy.
 As a resistance soldier, I have been assigned to
 > develop a system for sharing resources among rebels.

-### This project currently implements:

-- [x] Java
-- [x] Maven
+### Implements:

-- [x] Spring Boot
+- [x] Spring Web
-- [x] Spring Data
+- [x] Spring Data JPA
 - [x] Hibernate (H2)

 ## Use Cases

-- Register rebels
+- Sign up
-- Update a rebel's location
+- Update location
-- Report a Rebel as traitor
+- Report user
 - Trade
 - Show:
-    1. All allies;
-    2. Percentages of traitors/allies;
+    1. Percentages of traitors & allies
-    3. Average of items per rebel.
+    2. Average number of items per rebel

 ## Main Rules
 1. Traitors can't trade
-2. Traitors can't show up on reports
+2. Traitors can't show up on alliance reports
-3. Rebels trade up to 4 item types: food, water, ammo, and weapon
-4. Both parties must offer the same amount of points
+3. Both parties in a trade must offer the same amount of points